810-227-5225

 The State of Michigan requires assessed value to be 50% of the true cash (or market) value of a property.
 True cash value is what your property would sell for in the open market.
 Prior to the passage of Proposal A in 1994, taxes were calculated on assessed value.

 Taxable value is determined by multiplying the prior year taxable value by the current year Consumer Price Index or 5%, whichever is lower.
-The CPI for 2014 taxable values is 1.6%.
+The CPI for 2024 is 3.10%.
 Physical changes to the property such as new construction or demolition may also increase or decrease the taxable value.
 In addition, taxable value cannot be greater than assessed value.
 Since the passage of Proposal A in 1994, taxes are calculated on taxable value.

 What is a Principal Residence Exemption?
 (Formerly known as Homestead Exemption)